Bluetooth 5.3: Everything you need to know about the latest update

 • Anker Soundcore Motion Boom

-Connected watches that use bluetooth 5.3
+Smartwatches that use Bluetooth 5.3

-Smartwatches use Bluetooth 5.3 to sync with smartphones and receive notifications, calls or messages.
+Smartwatches use Bluetooth 5.3 to sync with smartphones and receive notifications, calls, or messages.
 Some examples of well-known brands:

 • Apple Watch Series 7